-Two dead and four injured after shooting in central Tel Aviv
+Tel Aviv shooting: Palestinian gunman shot dead by security forces

 Emergency services arrived in droves to the scene and police, searching for the shooter, told residents to stay indoors.

-A police spokesman told Channel 13 television: “A terrorist opened fire at short range and then fled on foot.
+A police spokesman told Channel 13: “A terrorist opened fire at short range and then fled on foot.
 Several people are wounded.”

 “Don’t leave your homes.
 Don’t stick your heads out of the window.
 Stay off your balconies,” Eli Levy added.